Steve Prohm: Iowa State

 On June 8, 2015, Iowa State University announced that Prohm would take over as head basketball coach replacing Fred Hoiberg, who left ISU to take the head coaching position with the Chicago Bulls.
 Prohm brought his lead recruiting assistant, William Small with him to the Cyclones.

 In his first season with the Cyclones, he managed to secure a #4 seed in the Midwest region, where they defeated Iona and Little Rock to advance to the Sweet Sixteen, where they fell to top-seeded Virginia, 84–71.

 During the first half of the 2016–17 season, the Cyclones struggled to meet preseason expectations, starting off with a record of 13–8.
 However, on February 4, 2017, they stunned third-ranked Kansas, 92–89, in overtime, snapping the Jayhawks' 54-game home winning streak.
 This proved to be a catalyst for turning their season around, as the Cyclones won six of their final eight games of the regular season, and went on to win the 2017 Big 12 men's basketball tournament with an 80–74 victory over West Virginia.
 They received a #5 seed in the Midwest region of the 2017 NCAA Division I men's basketball tournament and defeat #12 seed Nevada, 84–73, before falling to #4 seed Purdue in the second round, 80–76.

 After a losing season in 2018, the Cyclones rebounded in 2019 with a Big 12 Tournament championship and an NCAA tournament appearance.
 But the Cyclones suffered back-to-back losing seasons in 2020 and 2021.
 The 2021 season was particularly brutal, as ISU, plagued by COVID-19 issues for a significant portion of the season, won only two games all year and went 0–18 in Big 12 play, the first team to go winless through Big 12 play since TCU in 2014.
 The season concluded with a loss to Oklahoma in the preliminary round of the Big 12 tournament.
 Afterward, ISU athletic director Jamie Pollard announced that Prohm and ISU had agreed to part ways.
 Prohm was succeeded at Iowa State by T. J. Otzelberger.

 Return to Murray State

 On March 25, 2022, Murray State announced that Prohm would return to the university as head coach following the departure of Matt McMahon to LSU.
+Prohm was terminated from his position on March 8, 2025, following his third straight 7th-place conference finish.